Tuition & Financial Aid

 Your Financial Aid PackageTo apply for financial aid, you must complete the Free Application for Federal Student Aid (FAFSA).
 Once our Office of Financial Aid receives your FAFSA data—which generally is not available to the School until after February 15th—we can begin the evaluation process for determining your financial aid package.
 Financial aid packages typically include a mix of:

 - Scholarships: These awards are gifts from the school and do not have to be paid back.
 Most of the awards are need-based (note: the only application consists of your FAFSA); the remainder are merit-based.
+Recipients of institutional scholarships are required to be enrolled full time and in fieldwork.
+If your enrollment or FAFSA data change your awards may also change.

 - Federal Direct Unsubsidized Loan: This federal loan is available to any student who has completed the FAFSA, is not in default on a federal student loan, and has not exceeded their annual or lifetime loan limit.
 The Federal Direct Unsubsidized Loan has a fixed interest rate that is set annually by Congress on July 1st for loans disbursed through the following June 30.
 It is not a need-based loan and graduate students may borrow up to $20,500 each year.